-My newest book goes deeper and wider into the array of real home recipes of Portuguese cooks across the sea and Portuguese immigrants in the United States, that incorporate the flavors of the Mediterranean.
-Authentic Portuguese Cooking is meant to compliment Portuguese Homestyle Cooking, my first book of iconic Portuguese recipes, by showcasing the lesser known but still very authentic dishes that are also very popular in the Portuguese culture.
+My newest book goes deeper and wider into the array of real home recipes of Portuguese cooks across the sea and Portuguese immigrants in the United States, recipes that incorporate the flavors of the Mediterranean.
+Authentic Portuguese Cooking is meant to compliment Portuguese Homestyle Cooking, my first book of iconic Portuguese recipes, by showcasing the lesser known but still authentic dishes that are also very popular in the Portuguese culture.
 This book shares more non-Americanized recipes from the Azores, the island of Madeira and the Portuguese mainland that you will love to cook and savor at home.
-I have also included about 22 of my personal creations and contemporary variations plus some updates on methods to make the task easier.
-Recipes are given with step by step detailed instruction.
+I have also included 22 of my personal creations and contemporary variations plus some updates on methods to make the task easier.
+Recipes are given with step-by-step detailed instructions.
 It is now available in bookstores and online.
-For an autographed copy of either book, email me: email@example.com.
+For an autographed copy of either book, email me: firstname.lastname@example.org.

 Recipe List from Authentic Portuguese Cooking